 High School Guidance Information

-With more than 3,000 colleges and universities in the United States, selecting a school that is just right for a student can be overwhelming!
+With more than 3,000 colleges and universities in the United States, selecting a school that is just right for a student can be overwhelming.
 Trinity Christian Academy provides a College Counseling Program that supports students through all four years of high school.
 This program helps students explore their unique strengths and interests, with the ultimate goal of gaining admission to colleges and universities that best fit their individual abilities and ambitions.
-The most recent evidence of the success of our program is found in the 16 members of the Class of 2018 – students earned in excess of 3 million dollars in merit scholarship offers, for an average of over $200,000 per student!
+The most recent evidence of the success of our program is found in the 16 members of the Class of 2018—students earned in excess of $3 million in merit scholarship offers, for an average of over $200,000 per student.

 Trinity’s College Counseling Program includes:

-- Assisting seniors through each phase of the college process
+Assisting seniors through each phase of the college application and commitment process

 Please complete a Transcript Request Form for each transcript you would like sent and turn the forms in to the Trinity Upper School office.
 Be sure to put the address for the college admissions office on each form.